 Airplane Hollow – In the 1950s-60s, a small airplane transporting a man, his wife and child crashed in a hollow just north of Nelsonville.
 The plane was not found for a few weeks.
 The man and his wife died on impact, but the baby lived only to starve to death.
 If you park your car near the woods where the crash occurred, it is said you can hear the baby crying.

-Doctor’s Hospital – Also known as Saint Mary’s Hospital, nuns who used to work there are said to haunt the place.
+Doctors Hospital – Originally known as Mount Saint Mary’s Hospital, nuns who used to work there are said to haunt the place.
 The nuns used to march every night, making sure that all the patient’s doors were closed before performing their ritual.
 It is said that the nuns continued to march in death, usually right before a patient dies.
 One nun in particular haunts the hospital.
 Many patients and other nuns saw her completing her rounds after her death.
 When she died, roses filled her room as she loved roses and grew them in the hospital garden.
 Now in the administration office, which used to be her room, one can occasionally smell the scent of roses.

 Haines Cemetery – Haines Cemetery is one of the region’s cemeteries that supposedly forms a pentagram when connected by a line on a map.
 The cemetery is said to be haunted by a Civil War veteran who went crazy and murdered his entire family.